Approximating Numerical Fluxes Using Fourier Neural Operators for Hyperbolic Conservation Laws: Algorithms for Flux Fourier Neural Operator

-Here, $\gamma$ is the capacity of model $G$ as defined by (\cite{Kim:22}).
-This theorem implies the convergence of the scheme with an increasing dataset size and decreasing $h$.
-The Appendix provides a detailed explanation of this theorem and its definitions.
+Here, $\gamma=\gamma_{p,q}(G(\cdot;\theta))$ represents the capacity of the model $G(\cdot;\theta)$, as defined by Kim (2024).
+This theorem implies that the convergence of the scheme with an increasing dataset size and a decreasing time-step interval $h$.
+It can be inferred from the proof of the theorem, if the solution exhibits good regularity, $\epsilon(h)$, which depends on the solution, decreases rapidly as $h$ decreases.
+The Appendix provides a detailed explanation of this theorem and its associated definitions.

 }